Ailissa82/Education_vs_Income_vs_Geder/README.md

-# Project-3
+# Analyze data to determine if there is a correlation between gender/education/income using interactive visualizations.
-Pleas add your API key and MySQL password
+# Please add your API key and MySQL password